elastic/logstash/docs/tutorials/10-minute-walkthrough/index.md

 Let's backfill some old apache logs.
 First, let's use grok.

-Use the 'grok' logstash filter to parse logs.
+Use the [../../filters/grok]('grok') logstash filter to parse logs.

 ### Download